-No restoration or preservation story is complete without the context of history and community, the Ottumwa Theater is no exception.
-The original theater was build 1941 after a fire destroyed the previous theater in its location on Main Street.
-Designed in the art deco style, the façade included a repetition of curved surfaces and vertical lines through the employment of glazed terracotta pillow shaped architectural tiles accentuated by chrome accents, and neon and backlit theater marquee with a vertical sign spelling out the name of its hometown, Ottumwa.
+No restoration or preservation story is complete without the context of history and community, and the Ottumwa Theater is no exception.
+The original theater was built in 1941 after a fire destroyed the previous theater in its location on Main Street.
+Designed in the art deco style, the façade included a repetition of curved surfaces and vertical lines through the use of glazed pillow-shaped terracotta tiles accentuated by chrome accents, and a neon, backlit theater marquee.

 – Jury Comments: “For this restoration of a major civic building, the jury especially cited the design focus on the middle section of the building, a magnificent part of the original design and the correct are of focus.”

 In the late 1800s, the box office was removed and the rest of the first story was covered with a stark brick façade with metal paneling concealed the terracotta above, masking the building’s severely deteriorating condition.
 In the early 2000s an attempt was made to revitalize the theater, and eventually in 2006 the brick and metal paneling were removed.
 By 2015, the theatre had been closed for several years, no façade improvement work had been done, and this rich architectural gem sat vacant and derelict in the middle of downtown Ottumwa’s historic Main Street.